farmdawgnation/wepay-scala/README.md

 ### Getting the Library

-WePay-Scala should be available in the Maven Central repository shortly.
-At which point it will be available by adding the following line to the build.sbt file in your project.
+WePay-Scala is available in the Maven Central repository.
+You can use it by adding the following line to the build.sbt file in your project.

 ```scala